-- A sense of restriction: We’re not able to do our usual things — not only work and school, but things like workout classes, haircuts, coffee shops, restaurants, shops and meeting friends for lunch or dinner.
-That can feel very restricted.
+- A sense of confinement: We’re not able to do our usual things — not only work and school, but things like workout classes, haircuts, coffee shops, restaurants, sight seeing, and meeting up with new friends for lunch or dinner.
+This feels very restrictive.

-- Lots of uncertainty and anxiety: Things are incredibly uncertain right now, for all of us especially for our health, the health of our loved ones, the state of the world, our economy, our individual financial situations.
-And that’s just the start of it.
-All of this uncertainty is triggering feelings of stress, fear and anxiety in so many people, in several ways.
+- A level of uncertainty and anxiety: Things are incredibly uncertain right now, especially for our health, the health of our loved ones, the state of the world, our economy, our financial situations, etc. And that’s just the start of it.

-- A feeling of isolation but also (possibly) togetherness: For several people, social distancing has created a feeling of isolation which can be very hard to handle at times, especially as a new expat in Japan.
+- A feeling of isolation and (possibly) togetherness: Social distancing has created a feeling of isolation that can be very hard to handle at times, especially as a new expat in Japan.
 For many, there can also be a sense of togetherness – we are all in it together, no one is excluded.
-Some are creating that feeling of togetherness by doing zoom calls, connecting via FaceTime, or by taking part in community or group efforts to help.
+We are creating that feeling of togetherness by doing zoom calls, connecting via FaceTime, and staying in touch via email.

-- Contraction when we’re feeling overwhelmed: It can all be too much.
-And once we feel that sense of overwhelm, we will want to pack up, exit, turn away, avoid.
-Many of us will avoid hard tasks, distracted from our focus, avoid our healthy lifestyle.
-This is all completely normal!
+- Feeling overwhelmed: Once we feel that sense of overwhelm, we will want to pack up, exit, turn away, avoid.
+Many of us will avoid challenging tasks, be distracted from our focus, and avoid our healthy lifestyle.

-- A sense of disruption: Our old habits have all been disrupted — we can’t do all the things we’re used to doing, and that gives us a feeling of being upended.
-It’s frustrating to have things disrupted, and can make us feel afloat.
+- Disruption: Our old habits are just that old; and we can’t do all the things we once did.
+It’s quite frustrating to have things disrupted as they make us feel afloat.

-- Irritation being with others 24/7: Being isolated with the same people every day can cause friction even if its your own family.
-Lets be honest here, many times it brings up all of our issues, all the ways we respond (and they respond) when we are triggered.
+- Irritation being with others 24/7: Being isolated with the same people every day can cause friction, even if it’s your own family.
+Let us be honest here; many times, it brings up all of our issues, all the ways we respond when triggered.

-- Wanting it all to be over: Impatience!
-We just want to go back to normal.
+- We want it all to be over, Impatience!
+We want to go back to normal.
 It’s hard to accept the way things are and we keep waiting and waiting.

-- Wanting to feel something meaningful: This will all feel very unanchored for many of us.
-And during this feeling of groundlessness and instability, we will yearn for some kind of meaning and some sense of purpose.
+- Wanting to feel something meaningful: We feel very unanchored and during this feeling of groundlessness and instability, we are trying to yearn for some meaning and some sense of purpose.